matvik27/simpleTV-youtube/README.md

 ---------------------------------------------------------------------
 ### videoscript for SimpleTV IPTV Player (http://iptv.gen12.net)
 ---------------------------------------------------------------------
-- no subtitles available for resolution over 1080p or on YT preview
+- no subtitles available for resolution over 1080p, on YT preview
 ---------------------------------------------------------------------
 - not compatible with videotracks addon
 ---------------------------------------------------------------------